sirpaleet/kubeadm-topolvm-example/README.md

 # Multiple pods and pvcs with kubeadm init-made cluster.
 Two nodes: control-plane and worker on different vm:s.

-## This directory should first be placed in the home directory of a machine with ssh connection to git and then run the installations.sh script.
+This directory should first be placed in the home directory of a machine with ssh connection to git and then run the installations.sh script.

+## Starting the cluster
 Add environment variables:
 ```console
 echo 'export PATH=/home/ubuntu/.krew/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin:/usr/local/go/bin' >> ~/.bashrc